 Some people live their lives by many boundaries, and others just have a few.
-Some enforce them stricly without exception, and others are more leanient.
+Some enforce them strictly without exception, and others are more lenient.
 The great thing about them is that you alone get to decide what yours are and how you'll use them.
-You don't owe anyone an explanation, nor do you need to justify why or what your boundaries are what they are.
+You don't owe anyone an explanation, nor do you need to justify why or what your boundaries are.

 Think of them as rules in school.
 These aren't the ones that get you sent to the principals office, these are the ones that get you suspended or even expelled.
 These are the basic ways in which you demand to be treated, and if someone can't adhere to them, there is typically either a fundamental conflict of morals, or a lack of respect.
 Both of which may require evaluating your relationship with the person.

-Boundaries are not a means to distance ourselves or to judge others.
-They don't require understanding or explanation, and they work best when communicated clearly and are uniformly enforced.
+Boundaries are not a means to distance ourselves or judge others.
+They don't require explanation, and they work best when communicated clearly and enforced as you see fit.
 They're powerful bridges that serve as a common language between us all, one that demands we respect each other or go our separate ways.

 How to set personal boundaries

 Like I said earlier, you're probably already have personal boundaries, you just may not realize it.
 I know that was the case for me.